datawire/datawire-common/docs/source/architecture.rst

    there's a global addressing mechanism, and point-to-point messaging.

-2. Expose the full capabilities of system built on asynchronous messaging.
+2. Expose the full capabilities of a system built on asynchronous messaging.
 Asynchronous messaging enables greater resiliency, composability, and scalability, and Datawire aims to expose this functionality without compromising on ease of use.

 The rest of this document will explore some of the design choices that we've made to help achieve these goals.
-If you're impatient, feel free to skip directly to the :ref:`tutorial`.

 AMQP 1.0
 ========